Areas of Materiality / Targets

 16 Peace, Justice and Strong Institutions

-Continuation of compliance Ongoing execution of education and training programs Issuance of ethics cards
+Continuation of compliance Ongoing execution of education and training programs Development of a Group-wide Risk Culture

 Top of Page